[Rev. 1/25/2023 4:12:06 PM--2022R1]

 (b) For consultation or any related advice on the insuring of commercial or business risks which does not result in the procurement of a policy of insurance; and

-(c) For consultation or related advice on the purchase of life or health insurance or an annuity, whether or not it results in the purchase of a policy of insurance or annuity.
+(c) For consultation or related advice on the purchase of individual or group life or health insurance or an individual or group annuity, whether or not it results in the purchase of a policy of insurance or annuity.
 In such a case, the fee must be set forth in a written contract signed by the client before the consultation begins.

 4. An agent or broker who provides consultation or related advice pursuant to this section shall do so pursuant to a written contract specifying the compensation the agent or broker will receive.
 The compensation may be in addition to or in lieu of a commission and is not a premium as defined in NRS 679A.115.